lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * iv_length - length of the initialization vector of the EDHOC AEAD algorithm of the selected cipher suite

-Further details of the key derivation and how the output keying material is used is specified in {{asym}}.
+Further details of the key derivation and how the output keying material is used are specified in {{asym}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 KEYSTREAM_2   = EDHOC-KDF( PRK_2e,   0, TH_2,      plaintext_length )